What is this medicine?

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose and skip your missed dose.
 Do not take double or extra doses.

 What may interact with this medicine?

 Visit your doctor for checks on your progress.
 You will need to have regular blood tests while on this medicine.

 Report any new symptoms promptly.
 Let your doctor know if you have severe or persistent diarrhea, nausea, loss of appetite, or vomiting, as these side effects may cause dehydration.
 This drug may cause severe lung problems.
 Call your doctor if your breathing gets worse and/or you develop a cough or fever.